 Only those who want to get really wet should sit at the front of the boat when you are whitewater rafting in the Canadian Rockies.
-Sitting in the front of the raft was my idea, going on the rafting trip was my friend Elizabeth’s.
+Sitting at the front of the raft was my idea, going on the rafting trip was my friend Elizabeth’s.
 During a girls’ getaway weekend in Jasper National Park, she mentioned she had always wanted to try whitewater rafting.
 I had done it before and was eager to go again, knowing how much fun it is.
-I just didn’t remember the part about sitting in the front.
+I just didn’t remember the part about sitting at the front.

 The first part of our trip had been more of a scenic float than a wild water ride.
 In Jasper, you can choose between the Athabasca, Sunwapta or the Fraser Rivers and we had chosen the tamer two-hour round trip on the Athabasca River, which the brochure said was an excellent introduction to whitewater rafting – and suitable for six-year-olds to seniors.

 The fact that the guides are certified professionals increased everyone’s comfort level.
 Enough so that we were all enthralled by the scenery that surrounded us.
 I couldn’t help thinking that everyone should see the park the way the early fur traders did.
 I wonder if they ever felt a sense of awe as they gazed at the snow-capped mountain peaks, deep canyons and thick pine forests of the Canadian Rockies.